Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Extensions

 As in the last two sections, it is not possible to generally compare \STR and \SAR in terms of the procedures' ability to select an even proportion of group-$a$ and group-$b$ jurors.
 In some cases, $r_{\STR}$ can be further away from 50\% than $r_{\SAR}$, and the converse may be true in other cases.
 For example, with $d = p = 6$ and $j = 12$, if $C_a \sim U[0,1]$ and $C_b \sim Beta(1,5)$, simulations reveal that $r_{\STR} = 43.7\%$ whereas $r_{\SAR} = 45.8 \%$.
 In contrast, when $C_a \sim Beta[4,2]$ and $C_b \sim Beta(1,5)$, $r_{\STR} = 50.3\%$ whereas $r_{\SAR} = 52.2 \%$.

-These examples however suggest that, as the group distributions become more symmetrical, $r_\STR$ get closer to 50\% .
+These examples however suggest that, as joint distribution becomes more symmetrical, $r_\STR$ get closer to 50\% .
 Proposition \ref{prop:compare_sym} confirms this pattern.
-If the group-distributions are symmetrical (or if they do not overlap) and if $d = p$, then $r_{\STR} = 50\%$ whereas \SAR does not necessarily select an even proportion of jurors from each group.
+If the group-distributions exibit mirror-symmetry (or if they do not overlap) and if $d = p$, then $r_{\STR} = 50\%$ whereas \SAR does not necessarily select an even proportion of jurors from each group.
 This is because even when $r= 50\%$ and distributions are symmetrical, the multiplicative utility function that the parties use to assess the value of a jury (a consequence of the assumption that convictions require unanimity) creates asymmetries in the use of challenges under \SAR. \footnote{\cite{flanagan_peremptory_2015} shows that, in this symmetrical case, the asymmetry of the payoffs still forces the defendant to be more conservative than the plaintiff when using its challenges, hence leading to an uneven selection of jurors from the two groups.}